-Suburbia spreads quickly to the east and southeast of the Las Vegas Strip, and it continues to spread; Henderson is one of the fastest growing cities in the entire nation.
+Suburbia stretches to the east and southeast of the Las Vegas Strip, and it continues to spread; Henderson is one of the fastest-growing cities in the entire nation.
 Much of this area is residential, with only a smattering of casinos.

 Farther afield are the main attractions in this part of the Valley: Lake Mead National Recreation Area and Hoover Dam .
 If you’ve got the time, rent a houseboat for a multiday vacation on the lake; it’s the best way to explore the body of water at your own pace.
 At the dam, take the tour for an inside look (literally) at one of humankind’s greatest engineering feats.
-These icons are packed in summer, so it’s best to plan your trip for a shoulder season such as spring or fall.
+These icons are packed in summer, so it’s best to plan your trip for a shoulder season.